 "Despite our continued growth and change, each succeeding generation of Smith Currie attorneys has remained steadfast in our commitment to superior client service and knowledge of the ever-changing laws that govern our core practice areas."

 Luther House took over the firm's leadership in 1973 and, incredibly, served as the managing partner for the next 23 years.
 Early in his long tenure, Smith Currie's rapid growth required a move from the Fulton National Bank Building to the Harris Tower in Peachtree Center in 1977.
 In 1987 the firm began publication of a quarterly newsletter, Common Sense Contracting.
 Through that publication, our clients and friends in the construction industry have received updates and alerts on well over 500 important decisions, regulatory changes, and other news of note for more than 25 years.

 In 1997, Tom Kelleher was elected as the firm's third managing partner and remained in that role for the next decade.
 That same year, Smith Currie published Common Sense Construction Law, one of the first legal treatises dedicated solely to construction law.
 Publication of Common Sense Construction Law is an example of Smith Currie’s attorneys’ commitment to the industries they serve.
 This book is now used as a textbook in many construction management programs at universities across the nation.

 In 2005, Smith Currie moved its Atlanta office to its current location on the 26th and 27th floors of the Marquis One Tower in Peachtree Center.
 Later that same year, Smith Currie published the 3rd edition of Common Sense Construction Law.

-Despite the fall-out from the recent “Great Recession”, Smith Currie has continued its tradition of selective growth and service to the industries we serve.
-To assist the industry in understanding the seismic changes brought on by the recession and the American Recovery and Reinvestment Act (ARRA), the firm published the 2nd edition of Federal Government Contracts in 2010 - a publication that earned the endorsement of the AGC of America.
+The fourth edition of Common Sense Construction Law was published in 2009.
+To assist the industry in understanding the seismic changes brought on by the recession and the American Recovery and Reinvestment Act (ARRA), the firm published the 2nd edition of Federal Government Construction Contracts in 2010 -- a publication that earned the endorsement of the AGC of America.

-On October 1, 2011, the law firm of Ernest Brown and Company with offices in San Francisco and Los Angeles joined Smith Currie, thereby completing the firm's reach to the West Coast.
-The addition gave the firm a wealth of construction knowledge and experience, particularly in the areas of public works projects, contract management and related litigation.
+On October 1, 2011, the law firm of Ernest Brown and Company (with offices in San Francisco and Los Angeles) joined Smith Currie, thereby completing the firm's reach to the West Coast.
+This addition gave the firm a wealth of construction knowledge and experience, particularly in the areas of public works projects, contract management, and related litigation.
 Smith Currie began 2012 with another expansion when the Washington, D.C. firm of Saltman & Stevens P.C. joined our ranks.
 The addition of this well-respected firm expanded our existing government contracts practice by adding specialized experience in the areas of concessioner contracts, timber contracts, and environmental law.
 We continued Saltman & Stevens’ newsletters to clients in the timber and concessionaire industries to keep these individuals apprised of changes important to them.
 Also in 2012 we began better service to clients in the Carolinas with a Raleigh office.